sormy/systemjs-hot-reloader/README.md

 # SystemJS Hot Reloader #

-**This hot reloader is compatbile with SystemJS v0.19.x only for now**
+**This hot reloader is compatible with SystemJS v0.19.x only for now**

 Universal hot reloader for SystemJS / JSPM.